rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 Generate no extra files (current) vs. unconditionally creating `doc.parts` to enable more complex future CCI (should consider)

 The current version of rustdoc performs merging by [collecting JSON](https://github.com/rust-lang/rust/blob/c25ac9d6cc285e57e1176dc2da6848b9d0163810/src/librustdoc/html/render/write_shared.rs#L166) blobs from the contents of the already-rendered CCI.
-This proposal proposes to continue reading from the rendered cross-crate information under the default `--read-merged-cci=true`.
+This proposal proposes to continue reading from the rendered cross-crate information under the default `--read-rendered-cci=true`.
 It can also read `doc.parts` files, under `--fetch-parts`.
 However, there are several issues with reading from the rendered CCI that must be stated:
 * If a user has a single `doc/` output directory, it is impossible to avoid shared mutation if every rustdoc process is writing to the same CCI
 * It is difficult to extract the items in a diverse set of rendered HTML files.
 This is anticipating of the CCI to include HTML files that, for example, statically include type+trait implementations directly
 * Reading exclusively from `doc.parts` is simpler than the existing `serde_json` dependency for extracting the blobs, as opposed to handwritten CCI-type specific parsing (current)